Guyon-J/IoCAT/README.md

 - Comes with NO warranty

 ## Note
+The results provided are for informational purposes only and do not constitute professional advice or an automated decision.
+The user retains full responsibility for verifying the data and for the consequences of its use.
 The software is provided “as is,” without warranty of any kind.
-Under no circumstances shall the author be held liable for any damages, direct or indirect, arising from the use of or inability to use the results produced by this software.
+Under no circumstances shall the author be held liable for any damages, direct or indirect, arising from the use of or inability to use the results produced by this tool.